heratyian/software-development-lessons/version-control-with-git/index.md

 # Push to GitHub

-* Create a new repository in GitHub
+1. Create a new 'remote' repository in GitHub

+2. Add remote repository to your local git
 `git remote add origin <repository_url>`

+3. Push your local git repository to the remove
 `git push -u origin main`

 ---